This guide enables organisations to:

 Step-in rights

-If a supplier fails to meet contractual climate obligations, use a step-in right for the organisation to perform the work, or appoint a third party to perform the work at the supplier’s expense.
+If a supplier fails to meet contractual climate obligations, the use of a step-in clause could be utilised, which would permit the organisation to perform the work, or appoint a third party to perform the work at the supplier’s expense.

 Step-in rights are a common feature of services contracts and can include climate-related requirements.

-Suppliers will want to avoid triggering a step-in clause because of the cost, disruption and potential loss of competitive advantage.
-For example, if the third party appointed to take over the work is a competitor.
-This incentivises the supplier to meet the obligation.
+Suppliers will want to avoid triggering a step-in clause due to the potential cost implications, disruption and loss of competitive advantage.
+For example, if the third party appointed to perform the supplier’s work is a competitor.
+This may therefore incentivise the supplier to meet its contractual obligation.

 Audit rights

-If a supplier fails to meet its climate obligations, use the right to request a full audit of the supplier’s climate performance (or even overall performance) under the contract.
-If an independent auditor confirms that the supplier failed to achieve its contractual climate obligations, consider making the supplier liable for the cost of the audit.
+If an independent auditor confirms that the supplier has failed to achieve its contractual climate obligations, consider making the supplier liable for the cost of the audit.

 The management time and financial costs of audits are onerous and a powerful incentive for the supplier to meet climate obligations.